The Ellie Blog

 Burnout and shame are close friends.
 If you feel unsuccessful and underappreciated at work, that can lead you to feeling burned out in the first place.
 You might feel ashamed that you can’t just “get it together” and do your work.

-Burnout can lead to self-isolation.
+Avoiding toxic friendships is one thing, but burnout is different and can lead to self-isolation.
 You might feel too overwhelmed to socialize with your coworkers during the day and you might even feel too exhausted to spend time with your friends or family outside of work.

 8. You Can’t Get the Creative Juices Flowing